-PROPORTIONER - Use only fixed ratio (one-to-one), volumetric positive displacement pumps connected to a common drive.
+PROPORTIONER - Use only fixed ratio (one-to-one), volumetric positive displacement pumps connected to a common drive or gear driven systems insuring a one-to-one ratio.
 B-side drum mixer: Mix only the Sealection 500 B-side resin material during chemical circulation and the spraying process.
 The A-side material should not be mixed.